AMT Rates:

 Because the alternative minimum tax (AMT) was never intended to apply to

-lower and middle income taxpayers who have small amounts of AMT adjustment or preference items, an exemption is provided to taxpayers to prevent this from occurring.
+lower and middle income taxpayers who have small amounts of AMT adjustment or preference items, an exemption is provided to taxpayers to generally prevent them from being subject to the AMT.

 The AMT exemption is an amount that a taxpayer is allowed to deduct from